myreceiptt/nota-markdown/archived-oioi/2025/08/iblooming-bgc-web3-living.md

 ---

 > **Phase-1 Closure Notice — 5 August 2026**
+>
-> This LIVING Doc is closed as the active strategic roadmap for the original BGC × iBLOOMING Web3 and tokenization phase.
+> This **LIVING Doc** is closed as the active strategic roadmap for the original BGC × iBLOOMING Web3 and tokenization phase.
 > It remains a historical record of the project’s evolution, including assumptions and recommendations that were later revised.
-> Future work is governed by the Founder Meeting resolutions of 5 August 2026 and, if approved, the new Product-Led Systems Program.
+> Future work is governed by [the Founder Meeting resolutions of 5 August 2026](https://baca.endhonesa.com/all-notas-markdowns/~gitbook/pdf?page=mOXpSzLIWW64PYhnODxh&only=yes&limit=100) and, if approved, the new [**Product-Led Systems Program**](https://baca.endhonesa.com/all-notas-markdowns/~gitbook/pdf?page=gUnnpVOcwcDKL7HsskZE&only=yes&limit=100).
+>

 ---